WHAT IS THE PEOPLE’S CDC?

 Organizational Structure

 The PCDC operates as an inverted pyramid with autonomous teams being the driving force of producing content.
-The different working teams are at the top of the pyramid being supported by General Membership and the Coordinating Committee that provides infrastructure support for the coalition.
+The different working teams are at the top of the pyramid being supported by General Membership.
+The Coordinating Committee provides infrastructure support for the coalition.
+University of Orange supports website & Zoom access as well as facilitation.
+To find out more information about the organizational structure and working teams, check out our introductory webinar:

 Members

-Sam Friedman, PhD – AIDS researcher, poet, social activist, Marxist, epidemiologist, faculty at a major medical school – Arts, Community
+Sam Friedman, PhD – AIDS Researcher, Social Activist, Marxist, Epidemiologist, Medical School Faculty – Arts, Community

 Rocco Giannetti, FAIA – Community Activist – Arts